derailed/k9s/README.md

 Skins are YAML files, that enable a user to change K9s presentation layer.
 K9s skins are loaded from `$HOME/.k9s/skin.yml`.
 If a skin file is detected then the skin would be loaded if not the current stock skin remains in effect.

+You can also change K9s skins based on the cluster you are connecting too.
+In this case, you can specify the skin file name as `$HOME/.k9s/mycluster_skin.yml`
-Below is a sample skin file, more skins would be available in the skins directory, just simply copy any of these in your user's home dir as `skin.yml`.
+Below is a sample skin file, more skins are available in the skins directory in this repo, just simply copy any of these in your user's home dir as `skin.yml`.

 ```yaml
 # InTheNavy Skin...